-March 30th marks the annual observation of National Doctors Day.
-This day was established to recognize physicians, their work and their contributions to society and the community.
+On March 30th each year, National Doctors Day honors the professionals for their dedication and contributions to society and the community.
+Their dedication puts the patient first time and again.
 On National Doctors Day, we say “thank you” to our physicians for all that they do for us and our loved ones.

 March 30, 1933, was the first observance of Doctors Day in Winder, Georgia.
 Dr. Charles B. Almond’s wife, Eudora Brown Almond, wanted to have a day to honor physicians.
 On this first day in 1933, greeting cards were mailed and flowers placed on the graves of deceased doctors.
 The red carnation is commonly used as the symbolic flower for National Doctors Day.

 The first ether anesthetic for surgery was administered by Crawford W. Long, M.D. on March 30, 1842, marking the date for Doctors Day.
 On that day, before Dr. Long operated to remove a tumor from a man’s neck, he administered ether anesthesia.
 Following surgery, the man would swear that he felt nothing during the surgery and was not aware of anything until he awoke.

 On February 21, 1991, President George H.W.
 Bush proclaimed National Doctors Day to honor the Nation’s physicians for their dedication and leadership.
 Today, hundreds of thousands of doctors lead the fight against disease and illness in the United States.
 They specialize and continue to seek advanced treatments and cures for debilitating conditions.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!